 Have you ever tried to buy pants online?
 It’s not always easy if you don’t know what you’re looking at.
-You might look at a current pair of pants, check the label, and assume that the next brand is going to get it right…

-…and then the pants arrive.
+You might look at a current pair of pants, check the label, and assume that the next brand is going to get it right… and then the pants arrive.

 You try them on and they’re nothing like the other pair of pants that fit you so well.
 They’re too tight, too baggy, or maybe they fit relatively well without being as snug as your favorite pair.
 With your pants size numbers in hand, however, you can enter your exact measurements to ensure the right fit.

 This can be confusing, because many tailors will count the “waist” as the circumference around your belly button and lower back.
 In contrast, measuring your waist as it relates to pants is generally better if you measure about 1” below the pelvic bone.